 Eat & Drink

-Filled with history and its own unique flavor, Kobe's Chinatown, known as Nankin-machi, came into being during the city's early days of international trade and cultural evolution.
+Kobe's historical Chinatown, known as Nankin-machi, came into being during the city's early days of international trade and cultural evolution.

 Very centrally located, Nankin-machi is a five-minute walk north of Meriken Park, a five-minute walk south of Motomachi Station, or a 10-minute walk southwest of Sannomiya Station.